 Email Phishing scams are carried out online by tech-savvy con artists and identity theft criminals.
 They use spam, fake websites constructed to look identical to real sites, email and instant messages to trick you into divulging sensitive information, like bank account passwords and credit card numbers.
 Once you take the phisher's bait, they can use the information to create fake accounts in your name, ruin your credit, and steal your money or even your identity.

-After you've responded to a phishing scam, the attacker can:
+If you’ve responded to a phishing scam, the attacker can possibly:

 - Hijack your usernames and passwords